 The beginning of ecological research in a new geographical area usually begins with understanding what flora and fauna are present in it.
 In the same way, I like to begin teaching ecology or organismal biology to my undergraduate students by introducing the term species diversity to them.
 Since many sub-fields of ecological research revolve around why we have so many species around us, students also show a great interest in discussing the topic at various levels.

-Students, in the beginning, do not understand the rationale behind the whole exercise; especially recording the number of individuals or habitat.
-While the joy of watching creatures in the natural set up is unbeatable, such field trips are expected to go beyond leisure.
+Students, in the beginning, do not understand the rationale behind the whole exercise; especially recording the number of individuals or the habitat.
+While the joy of watching creatures in the natural set-up is unbeatable, such field trips are expected to go beyond leisure.

 After such sessions, we discuss what we observed and look for any patterns that may emerge out of the collected data, at least qualitatively.
 The field trips include covering multiple habitats that are fairly distinguishable into broad categories such as open habitat, closed canopy, scrub and so on.
-Rearrangement of data according to this rough classification then leads to discussing the ‘the most diverse habitat’ visited.
+The rearrangement of data according to this rough classification then leads to discussing the ‘most diverse habitat’ visited.

 Students go through their species checklists and most of them indicate that habitat X has a greater number of species than Y, so X is more diverse.
 Some other students also have an opinion that habitat X has a higher population of some species than Y, so it is more diverse.
 A small subset further claims to see a particular “rare” species in only one habitat and hence calls it more diverse.
 Here, students use the terms ‘species diversity’ and ‘species richness’ interchangeably, perhaps because they do not know the actual difference between these two terms.
 But… is there any difference?